boxgrinder/boxgrinder.org/blog/2011-07-04-how-we-test-boxgrinder.md

 ![TeamCity](/images/screenshots/teamcity.png "TeamCity CI")

-As we have an [Continuous Integration](http://ci.boxgrinder.org/project.html?projectId=project2&tab=projectOverview&guest=1) server - we build our unit test for every commit and developers are automatically notified in case of failures.
-This triggers immediate developer response.
-Most of our failed unit tests are issues with forgetting something to commit or similar.
-So, not so bad.
+As we have a [Continuous Integration](http://ci.boxgrinder.org/project.html?projectId=project2&tab=projectOverview&guest=1) server - we build our unit tests for every commit and developers are automatically notified in case of failures, triggering an immediate developer response.
+Most of our failed unit tests are issues with forgetting to commit something, or similar.
+So, not too bad.

 # Integration tests

 This is pretty new for us.
 How to do integration testing for an appliance builder?
 Well, we **can build** appliances!
-But how to make them easy to write (and maintain)?
+But how do we make them easy to write (and maintain)?
 This is another story.
-Thankfully BoxGrinder Build has one great feature - **you can use BoxGrinder as a library in your Ruby scripts**.
-You don't need to use command line to run the builds.
-We [described the feature in details earlier](/blog/2011/01/26/boxgrinder-build-0-8-0-features-using-boxgrinder-as-a-library/).
+Thankfully BoxGrinder Build has a great feature - **you can use BoxGrinder as a library in your Ruby scripts**.
+You don't need to use the command line to run the builds.
+We [described the feature in detail earlier](/blog/2011/01/26/boxgrinder-build-0-8-0-features-using-boxgrinder-as-a-library/).

 We prepared some [test appliance definitions](https://github.com/boxgrinder/boxgrinder-build/tree/master/integ/appliances).

 At this time we have JEOS appliances for Fedora 15 and CentOS 5.
-Additionaly we have a full modular appliance definitions where we have split the [appliance definition sections](/tutorials/appliance-definition/) into files and include them next.
+Additionally we have a full modular appliance definitions where we have split the [appliance definition sections](/tutorials/appliance-definition/) into files and include them next.
 This gives us the chance to test all section plus inclusion and override functionality.

 ## Integration tests execution process

 We cannot just *execute* the tests.
-This a process.
-And yes - we use Cloud ([AWS](http://aws.amazon.com/) in our case).
+There a process.
+And yes - we use the Cloud ([AWS](http://aws.amazon.com/) in our case).
 Let's take a look at all stages.

-### 1. Build RPM's
+### 1. Build RPMs

-Each day we create RPM's for our gems - these are our nightly builds which are [accessible also using YUM](/tutorials/boxgrinder-rpm-repositories/).
+Each day we create RPM's for our gems - these are our nightly builds which are also [accessible using YUM](/tutorials/boxgrinder-rpm-repositories/).
 We will use them later.

 ### 2. Start new EC2 build instance

 After the RPMs are created we start a new instance on EC2.
 This is a feature of our continuous integration system - [TeamCity](http://www.jetbrains.com/teamcity/).
 If you haven't looked at TeamCity so far - I strongly recommend it.
 It is very powerful, looks great and it's free!

 But back to our instance.
-After the instance is launched - and agent installed on the instance connects to our CI server.
-Now we have an additional build machine in the Cloud we can use.
+After the instance is launched, and the agent installed on the instance connects to our CI server, an additional build machine in the Cloud becomes available for use.

 ### 3. Prepare instance

-But before the build can be triggered we need to prepare the instance.
-We need to install BoxGrinder Build - we use of course nightly builds created for us just a few minutes ago.
-Additionally we create BoxGrinder configuration file with required data.
+Before the build can be triggered we need to prepare the instance.
+We need to install BoxGrinder Build using, of course, the nightly builds created for us just a few minutes ago.
+Additionally we create a BoxGrinder configuration file with the required data.

 Now we have launched and configured instance, let's start the tests!